 Tbilisi – a city with no traffic lights

-So how do you need to cross a street in Tbilisi, a city with no traffic lights?
+So how do you need to cross a street in Tbilisi, a city with almost no traffic lights?

-Well, wait until there is a gap between cars, start crossing and then if a car approaches, show a stop with your hand and there is 90% chance that the car will stop.
+Well, wait until there is a gap between cars, start crossing and then if a car approaches, show a stop with your hand and there is a 90% chance that the car will stop.

 Have you seen any other cities with no traffic lights?
 I haven’t.